rpickz/go-benchpress/examples/csvparser/README.md

 ## Saving Benchmark Results to File

+There are two modes of operation for Go Benchpress - to output all the results together (not separated by parent benchmark), or to group them (separate them) based on their parent benchmark.

+This section covers the latter approach - with the results separated into different files for each benchmark.

+The former approach - to show all of the results unseparated is covered later in this guide.

 ### 1. Get Benchmark Data

 Use the following command to save the result to a file: